 Respiratory: Upper respiratory tract infection (2%)

-<1% (Limited to important or life-threatening): Alopecia, anemia, angioedema, aplastic anemia, bloody stools, blurred vision, bronchospasm, cholestatic hepatitis, cholestatic jaundice, chest pain, chills, dehydration, dyspnea, dysuria, emotional lability, eosinophilia, epigastric distress, erythema, erythema nodosum, exacerbation of ulcerative colitis, fever, flatulence, hematuria, hemolytic anemia, hepatic cirrhosis, hepatitis, hepatic failure, hepatic necrosis, hot flash, hypermenorrhea, hypertension, impotence, increased gamma-glutamyl transferase, increased lactate dehydrogenase, increased serum alkaline phosphatase, increased serum ALT, increased serum AST, increased serum bilirubin, insomnia, interstitial nephritis, interstitial pneumonitis, irritability, jaundice, Kawasaki-like syndrome, leukopenia, local discomfort (rectal), lymphocytopenia, muscle cramps, myalgia, myocarditis, nephrotic syndrome, neutropenia, orthostatic hypotension, palpitations, pancreatitis, pancytopenia, paresthesia, pericarditis, peripheral edema, peripheral neuropathy, proteinuria, rectal hemorrhage, reticulocytosis, rigors, second degree atrioventricular block, skin photosensitivity, tachycardia, thrombocytopenia, tinnitus, tremor, urinary frequency, watery eyes, xerophthalmia, xerostomia
+<1%, postmarketing, and/or case reports: Alopecia, anemia, angioedema, aplastic anemia, bloody stools, blurred vision, bronchospasm, cholestatic hepatitis, cholestatic jaundice, chest pain, chills, dehydration, dyspnea, dysuria, emotional lability, eosinophilia, epigastric distress, erythema, erythema nodosum, exacerbation of ulcerative colitis, fever, flatulence, hematuria, hemolytic anemia, hepatic cirrhosis, hepatitis, hepatic failure, hepatic necrosis, hot flash, hypermenorrhea, hypertension, impotence, increased gamma-glutamyl transferase, increased lactate dehydrogenase, increased serum alkaline phosphatase, increased serum ALT, increased serum AST, increased serum bilirubin, insomnia, interstitial nephritis, interstitial pneumonitis, irritability, jaundice, Kawasaki-like syndrome, leukopenia, local discomfort (rectal), lymphocytopenia, muscle cramps, myalgia, myocarditis, nephrotic syndrome, neutropenia, orthostatic hypotension, palpitations, pancreatitis, pancytopenia, paresthesia, pericarditis, peripheral edema, peripheral neuropathy, proteinuria, rectal hemorrhage, reticulocytosis, rigors, second degree atrioventricular block, skin photosensitivity, tachycardia, thrombocytopenia, tinnitus, tremor, urinary frequency, watery eyes, xerophthalmia, xerostomia

 Concerns related to adverse effects: